samthiele/napari-hippo/README.md

 ## Contributing

-Contributions are very welcome :blush:
+Contributions are very welcome!
+Please feel free to submit pull requests or tell us about your ideas (or problems) on the [discussions](https://pypi.org/project/napari-hippo) page.

 ## License

-Distributed under the terms of the [MIT](https://github.com/samthiele/napari-hippo/blob/main/LICENSE) license, "napari-hippo" is free and open source software
+Distributed under the terms of the [MIT](https://github.com/samthiele/napari-hippo/blob/main/LICENSE) license, `napari-hippo` is free and open source software.

 ## Issues